offdutypirate/offdutypirate.gitlab.io/content/2016-11-16-signing-keys-with-caff.rst

     caff --keys-from-gnupg -u <keyid> -R --key-file keys.asc

 Now, caff will display each key (userid) and ask to sign.
-If signed caff when email an encrypted copy of each signed uid individually.
+If signed caff will email an encrypted copy of each signed uid individually.